-If an interested patient contacts you after you categorize the patient as "Unable to Contact" (see Column R below), you may include that patient, even if your total number enrolled exceeds 24.
-However, please keep enrollments > 24 to a minimum.
+If you have a patient contact you after you have categorized the patient as "Unable to Contact" (see column R below) and the patient is interested in participating, you may include that patient, even if your total number enrolled exceeds 24.
+However, due to limited funding and staff resources, please keep enrollments > 24 to a minimum.

-5) Continue Logging the Screening and Enrollment Process
+4) Continue Logging the Screening and Enrollment Process

-In columns H-K of the log, fill in the outcomes of your attempts to reach each patient by mail:
+In columns H-K of the log, note the outcomes of your attempts to reach each patient by mail: